etanzapinsky/mongoose/docs/reference_manual.md

 ### Keywords
 The following identifiers are keywords.
 They are reserved by the language and may not be used in any other way.

+string
+int
+float
+boolean
 and
+or
+not
+while
+if
 elif
+else
+pif
+pelif
 pelse
+environment
+populate
+action
+terminate
+analysis
+create
+destroy
+agent
+repeat
 return
-float
 none
-analysis
-or
-else
-then
-in
-string
-agent
-terminate
-not
-pif
-for
-range
-obj
-true
-environment
-if
-pelif
-while
-int
-bool
-false
-self
-pass
-env
+TICKCOUNT

 ### Strings
 In Mongoose, strings can be denoted by either ‘single quotes’ or “double quotes.”
 A string is a primitive type in Mongoose.
 Mongoose allows escaped characters \n (newline), \t (tab), \” (double quote), \’ (single quote) and \\ (backslash).
 No string formatting is supported naturally in Mongoose.